bhoomika-johnpedely/Python/README.md

 # Python
 Basic python projects

-This repository mostly comprises of small projects done in python that are not data analysis or machine learning.
+This repository mostly comprises of small projects done in python as part of my python learning journey.